 Electricity price statistics

 This article highlights the development of electricity prices both for household and non-household consumers within the European Union (EU).
-It also includes price data from Iceland, Liechtenstein, Norway, Albania, North Macedonia, Montenegro, Serbia, Turkey, Bosnia and Herzegovina, Kosovo , Moldova, Ukraine and Georgia.
+When available, it also includes price data from the United Kingdom; Iceland, Liechtenstein, Norway; Montenegro, North Macedonia, Albania, Serbia, Turkey; Bosnia and Herzegovina, Kosovo*; Moldova, Georgia and Ukraine.

 Electricity prices for household consumers

-For household consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 2 500 kWh < consumption < 5 000 kWh), electricity prices during the second half of 2018 were highest among the EU Member States in Denmark (EUR 0.3123 per kWh), Germany (EUR 0.3000 per kWh) and Belgium (EUR 0.2937 per kWh); see Figure 1.
-The lowest electricity prices were in Bulgaria (EUR 0.1005 per kWh), Lithuania (EUR 0.1097 per kWh) and Hungary (EUR 0.1118 per kWh).
+For household consumers, (defined for the purpose of this article as medium-sized consumers with an annual consumption between 2 500 kWh and 5 000 kWh), electricity prices in the second half of 2019 were highest among the EU Member States in Denmark (EUR 0.2924 per kWh), Germany (EUR 0.2873 per kWh) and Belgium (EUR 0.2860 per kWh); see Figure 1.
+The lowest electricity prices were in Bulgaria (EUR 0.0958 per kWh), Hungary (EUR 0.1097 per kWh) and Lithuania (EUR 0.1254 per kWh).
 The price of electricity for household consumers in Denmark was more than three times as high as the price in Bulgaria.

-The EU-28 average price in the second semester of 2018 — a weighted average using the most recent (2017) data for the quantity of electricity consumption by households — was EUR 0.2113 per kWh.
+The EU-27 average price in the second semester of 2019 — a weighted average using the most recent (2018) data for electricity consumption by household consumers — was EUR 0.2160 per kWh.

 Weight of taxes and levies differs greatly between Member States

 The proportion of taxes and levies in the overall electricity retail price for household consumers is shown in Figure 3.
-The relative amount of tax contribution in the second half of 2018 in the EU was smallest in Malta (5.9 %) where a low VAT rate is applied to the basic price and no other taxes are charged to household consumers.
-The highest taxes were charged in Denmark where 64.3% of the final price was made up of taxes and levies.
+In the EU, the relative tax contribution in the second half of 2019 was smallest in Malta (5.9 %) where a low VAT rate is applied to the basic price.
+The relative share of taxes was highest in Denmark, making up 64.4 % of the total price.
+The VAT in the EU-27 represents 15.6 % of the total price.
+It ranges from 4.8 % in Malta to 21.2 % in Hungary.

-Largest falls in electricity prices in Latvia, Poland and Germany
+Largest falls in electricity prices in Denmark, Greece and Portugal

 Electricity prices for non-household consumers

-For non-household consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 500 MWh < consumption < 2 000 MWh), electricity prices during the second half of 2018 were highest among the EU Member States in Cyprus and Germany (see Figure 5).
-The EU-28 average price in the second semester of 2018 — a weighted average using the most recent (2017) national data for the quantity of consumption by non-household consumers — was EUR 0.1149 per kWh.
+For non-household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 500 MWh and 2 000 MWh), electricity prices in the second half of 2019 were highest among the EU Member States in Cyprus and Italy (see Figure 5).
+The EU-27 average price in the second semester of 2019 — a weighted average using the most recent (2018) data for electricity consumption by non-household consumers — was EUR 0.1173 per kWh.

 Proportion of non-recoverable taxes and levies in electricity prices

 The proportion of non-recoverable taxes and levies in the overall electricity price for non-household consumers is presented in Figure 7.
-In the second half of 2018 the highest share of taxes was charged in Germany, where non-recoverable taxes and levies made up 48.5 % of the total price.
+In the second half of 2019, the share of taxes was by far highest in Germany, where non-recoverable taxes and levies made up 56.3 % of the total price, outranking Italy's second highest share by 13.8 percentage points.
+The share of taxes for the EU-27 is 34.2 % but of course, Germany's share has a very high impact here as it is also, by far, the country with the highest electricity consumption for the non-households sector.

 Development of electricity prices for non-household consumers